 A taxpayer who receives and has dominion and control over units of a new cryptocurrency as the result of a hard fork recognizes ordinary income based on the fair market value of the units received.

-Example: Bella holds 50 units of “Crypto R.” On December 4, 2019, Crypto R experiences a hard fork and creates “Crypto S.” On that date, 25 units of Crypto S are airdropped to Bella’s distributed ledger address.
+Example: Bella holds 50 units of “Crypto R.” On December 4, Crypto R experiences a hard fork and creates “Crypto S.” On that date, 25 units of Crypto S are airdropped to Bella’s distributed ledger address.
 Crypto S is valued at $50 per unit at the time of the airdrop.
-Bella immediately has the ability to dispose of the new cryptocurrency.
+Bella could immediately dispose of the new cryptocurrency.
 Transactions involving the existing and new cryptocurrencies are recorded on their respective distributive ledgers.
-On her 2019 tax return, Bella must recognize ordinary income of $1,250 (25 units of Crypto S × $50).
+On her tax return, Bella must recognize ordinary income of $1,250 (25 units of Crypto S × $50).
 Had she not received units of the new cryptocurrency, or if she did not have dominion and control over them, she would not be required to recognize income.
 Bella’s basis in Crypto S is also $1,250, the amount of income recognized.